MrWyss/ha-assist-mic-satellite/README.md

 A ~~tiny~~ Atom version of the [ESP32-S3-BOX](https://esphome.io/projects/index.html)

 - Local / On Device **wake word detection** (😲 holy cow, this works fast and so well)
-- Redirect TTS to a configurable media **media player entity** e.g. SONOS, to play the response
+- Redirect TTS to a configurable **media player entity** e.g. SONOS, to play the response
 - HA **Assist Pipeline integration**
 - Toggle **mute**, toggle **conversation text** and control display **brightness**
 - **Show current state** (listening, idle, request, response) on the display.
 It is fairly readable, though it requires good eyesight 👀.